 The brackets denote a set of instructions to be repeated.

-- Worsted Weight Yarn: One 7 oz. skein of worsted weight yarn is a sufficient amount to crochet any size gloves in this pattern.
-To crochet the size medium uses about 1 1/3 ounces / 36 1/3 grams of yarn.
+- Worsted Weight Yarn: One seven ounce skein of worsted weight yarn is a sufficient amount to crochet any size gloves in this pattern.
+To crochet, the size medium uses about 1 1/3 ounces or 36 1/3 grams of yarn.
 This will vary depending on your yarn choice.

 - Crochet Hook: The hook size you use will depend on several factors: which size you plan to make, which materials you are going to use, and your individual preferences and way of crocheting.
 See sizing information below for further guidance on which hook size to use.